KevinOConnor/m2-upgrades/power_24v/maestro.md

 existing wires, connecting the wires to the new electronics, applying new zip ties to bundle the wires, and then reapplying the wire shrouds.

-Caveats:

-* I have not yet designed a cover for the electronics.